 Through our Private Markets segment, we manage and sponsor a group of investment funds and co-investment vehicles that invest capital for long-term appreciation, either through controlling ownership of a company or strategic minority positions.
-We have also launched an initiative to manage direct investments in natural resources assets, such as oil and natural gas properties, that offer investors exposure to underlying commodity prices, current cash flows from the production of the acquired resources, exposure to commodity prices and thereby a means of hedging inflation.
 These investment funds and co-investment vehicles are managed by Kohlberg Kravis Roberts & Co.
 L.P., a registered investment advisor, and currently consist of a number of private equity funds that have a finite life and investment period, which are referred to as traditional private equity funds.
-As of March 31, 2010, the segment had \$40.9 billion of AUM and our actively investing funds included geographically differentiated investment funds and vehicles with over \$12.8 billion of unused capital commitments, providing a significant source of capital that may be deployed globally.
+As of December 31, 2009, the segment had \$38.8 billion of AUM and our actively investing funds included geographically differentiated investment funds and vehicles with over \$13.7 billion of unused capital commitments, providing a significant source of capital that may be deployed globally.